Waer1/microservice-books-club/README.md

 now you can access the app on http://localhost:3000/ and have look at postman collection to test the api

-## Running with Docker using local code
+## Running by building Docker images using local code

 You can run the app by building the Docker image and then running the container. you can do this by running